 Did social media kill blogging?

 Social media did indeed cause a shift in the blogging world.
 Influencer bloggers, some of them highly paid bloggers, shifted to social media sites like Instagram, Snapchat, and TikTok.
-Now in 2021, it’s hard to even find influencers who even have a blog.
+Now, it’s hard to even find influencers who even have a blog.

 So, should you ditch your WordPress blog and stick to YouTube, Instagram, and TikTok?
 If you want to be a personality, yes, blogging is not for you.
 But if you want to share information and help people, then you should double down on blogging.